umutolcer/DSA210-Term-Project/README.md

 - **Total Damage Dealt:** It shows the damage a player dealt to enemy team.
 - **KDA**: Kill/death/assist ratio shows a players performance in a game.
 - **hadAfkTeammate**: If a player is Away From Keyboard, it is really hard to win for their teammates.
-- **gameEndedInSurrender:** It shows that a team surrender before game is actually ends by destroying the nexus.
+- **gameEndedInSurrender:** It shows that a team surrender before game actually ends by destroying the nexus.
 I processed the parameters as per-minute ratios to prevent long games from causing misinterpretation.
 Here is an example table of my data: